LASALLE PARK COMMUNITY MARINA

 ARE SLIPS AVAILABLE?

-Yes, rental slips are available for the 2023 season.
+Yes, rental slips are available for the 2024 season.
+Opening date is May 1, 2024.
+Kindly complete our electronic application.

 WHEN DOES THE MARINA OPEN?

-We target our opening for the first or second weekend in May.
+We target our opening for the first weekend in May.
 This is sometimes delayed due to weather conditions.
 You are not allowed into the marina until the opening date as it is a construction site and will be locked.
-This season the tentative opening date is May 13 th.
 For boats dry docked with BS&BC on the pier, launch date will be announced.
 Be aware of the BSBC lift-in dates as the ramp and lower lot access will be closed.

 WHEN DOES THE MARINA CLOSE?

-The Marina typically closes the weekend after Thanksgiving - the 2023 closing date is October 14, 2023—this may vary from year to year, watch the Bulletin Board for updates.
+The Marina typically closes the weekend after Thanksgiving - this may vary from year to year, watch the Bulletin Board for updates.
 All boats MUST be out by closing date.

 DOES THE MARINA HAVE ELECTRICAL SERVICES?